Claudia Winkleman: 2013–present

 On 2 April 2013, Winkleman began presenting the BBC Two sewing competition The Great British Sewing Bee, until 2016.
 The show went off air for 2017, but was brought back in 2018, with Joe Lycett replacing Winkleman as presenter.

 In 2015, she appeared on The Big Fat Anniversary Quiz.
 In May 2015, she appeared on an episode of Watchdog on BBC One in which she discussed, during a segment on dangerous Halloween costumes, that the previous year her daughter had been badly burned when the costume she was wearing caught fire.
 In November 2016, Winkleman presented the one-off BBC special Bublé at the BBC with Michael Bublé.

 From 2018, she presented Britain's Best Home Cook and The Makeover Show for BBC One.
 In May 2018, Winkleman co-presented The Biggest Weekend on BBC Two and BBC Radio 2.

+In 2022, she began hosting the BBC reality gameshow The Traitors, in which contestants navigate challenges testing loyalty and deception.
+A second series was announced in February 2023, with Winkleman returning as host, premiering on 3 January 2024.
+Winkleman returned to host the third series, premiering on 1 January 2025, followed by a Celebrity Traitors series in October 2025.

-In 2023, Winkleman is to host a new Channel 4 competition show The Piano which will give amateur pianists the chance to perform at London's Royal Festival Hall.
+In 2023, Winkleman hosted a five-part Channel 4 competition show The Piano, which gave amateur pianists the chance to perform at London's Royal Festival Hall.
+It was announced that the show had been renewed for a second and third series, a Christmas special, and a documentary focusing on the winner of the first series, Lucy Illingworth.

 Strictly Come Dancing

-Strictly Come Dancing: It Takes Two was devised as a companion show to run conjoined with the second series of Strictly Come Dancing, and continues to run to date.
-It follows a similar format to the one Winkleman made popular on Fame Academy, and sees the presenter deliberating and dissecting the ins and outs of the main competition, accompanied by an array of dance experts, assorted guests and the competitors themselves.
+Strictly Come Dancing: It Takes Two was devised as a companion show to run alongside the second series of Strictly Come Dancing, and continues to run.
+It follows a similar format to the one Winkleman hosted on Fame Academy, and sees the presenter deliberating and dissecting the ins and outs of the main competition, accompanied by dance experts, assorted guests and the competitors themselves.
 The show is aired every weekday at 6:30 pm on BBC Two throughout the course of the series.

-Strictly Come Dancing: It Takes Two was originally hosted by Winkleman since its inception.
+Strictly Come Dancing: It Takes Two was hosted by Winkleman from its inception.
 In 2011, former contestant Zoe Ball took over as host from Winkleman.

 In 2010, Winkleman became co-host of the Sunday night results show of Strictly Come Dancing, presenting alongside Tess Daly.
-In 2014, Winkleman's role on Strictly Come Dancing expanded to presenting the main show, following the departure of Bruce Forsyth.
+Following Bruce Forsyth's departure in 2014, her role expanded to include presenting the main show.

+On 23 October 2025, Winkleman and Daly jointly announced that they would leave the show following completion of the latest series and the recording of the Christmas Special.